-His Highness Sheikh Saud bin Saqr Al Qasimi hosts MoU signing between AmCham Dubai and RAKEZ
+His Highness Sheikh Saud Bin Saqr Al Qasimi Hosts MoU Signing between AmCham Dubai and RAKEZ

 PHOTO

-Ras Al Khaimah: His Highness Sheikh Saud bin Saqr Al Qasimi, UAE Supreme Council Member and Ruler of Ras Al Khaimah, welcomed a high-level delegation from the American Business Council in Dubai (AmCham Dubai) and representatives from Ras Al Khaimah Economic Zone (RAKEZ), to mark the signing of a Memorandum of Understanding (MoU) between AmCham Dubai and RAKEZ.
+Ras Al Khaimah, United Arab Emirates: His Highness Sheikh Saud bin Saqr Al Qasimi, UAE Supreme Council Member and Ruler of Ras Al Khaimah, welcomed a high-level delegation from the American Business Council in Dubai (AmCham Dubai) and representatives from Ras Al Khaimah Economic Zone (RAKEZ), to mark the signing of a Memorandum of Understanding (MoU) between AmCham Dubai and RAKEZ.
 The MoU outlines a broad framework for cooperation aimed at showcasing the emirate as a leading investment destination for American businesses.

 The delegation, led by US Ambassador Martina Strong, included members of the business council as well as representatives of some of the top American businesses in the UAE.
 The MoU was signed by AmCham Dubai Chairman Sammy Bousaba and RAKEZ Group CEO Ramy Jallad.